Typical hole layout, terminology and scoring

 To enhance your enjoyment of the game and that of others, please choose a golf course that matches the skill level of everyone in your group.

-Shorter & less difficult
+Shorter and less difficult

 For beginners, less experienced players or golfers with limited walking ability.

-These courses are Lakeview and McCall Par 3.
+Courses: Lakeview and McCall Par 3

-Moderate length & difficulty
+Moderate length and difficulty

 For golfers with intermediate playing ability.

-These courses are Shaganappi Point and Valley 9 courses.
+Courses: Shaganappi Point and Valley 9

-Longest & most difficult
+Longest and most difficult

 How to keep score

 Scoring may just be the easiest part of golf.
-A golf score is simple: each time you hit the ball; it's called a stroke.
+A golf score is simple: Each time you hit the ball, it's called a stroke.
 The total number of strokes it takes to get the ball in the hole is your score for that hole.
 For example, if it takes six strokes to get the ball in the hole, the score on that hole is 6.

 Scoring terminology

-• Albatross: Extremely rare (even for the Pros) When your score is three shots less than the par for the hole (i.e.: a score of 2 on a par 5 hole).
+• Albatross: Extremely rare (even for the pros).
+When your score is three shots less than the par for the hole (i.e., a score of 2 on a par 5 hole).

 • Eagle: When your score is two shots less than the par for the hole (i.e.: a score of 3 on a par 5 hole).